geezee/godhands/README.md

 An application that lets you interact with 3D objects in space!
 Originally a final year project for the Digital Media Programming course (CMPS230) at the [American University of Beirut](http://aub.edu.lb)

-You load an object (.obj) file, you turn on your camera, and move around, the object will react according to your movements (rotate, scale, move...)
+You load an object (.obj) file, you turn on your camera, and move around, the object will react according to your movements.

 License
 -------